- Center for Economic Development

 PERI promotes human and ecological well-being through original research.
 Our approach is to translate what we learn into workable policy proposals that are capable of improving life on our planet today and in the future.
 In the words of the late Professor Robert Heilbroner, we “strive to make a workable science out of morality.”
 Established in 1998, PERI is an independent unit of UMass Amherst with close ties to the Department of Economics.
 Since its founding, PERI has become a leading source of research and policy initiatives on issues of globalization, unemployment, financial market instability, central bank policy, living wages and decent work, and the economics of peace, development, and the environment.

-The Schoiol of Public Policy and Administration is the hub of interdisciplinary public policy research, teaching, and engagement at the University of Massachusetts Amherst.
-SPPA attracts high-caliber national and international students to its Masters of Public Policy and Administration (MPPA) program.
-SPPA also offers a certificate in public policy available to UMass Amherst undergraduates.
-Home to a growing number of research initiatives, SPPA houses the National Center for Digital Government, Science & Technology in Society and the Public Engagement Project.
+The School of Public Policy is the hub of interdisciplinary public policy research, teaching, and engagement at the University of Massachusetts Amherst.
+SPP attracts high-caliber national and international students to its Masters of Public Policy (MPP) program.
+SPP also offers a certificate in public policy available to UMass Amherst undergraduates.
+Home to a growing number of research initiatives, SPP houses the National Center for Digital Government, Science & Technology in Society and the Public Engagement Project.